rogamba/flask_async/README.md

 ### Run Celery Worker

-To run the celery worker inside the flask app context, simply execute the following command
+Flask async adds a cli to your flask application that enables you to run a celery workers inside the flask application context.
+To run the celery worker simply execute the following command:

 ```shell
 $> flask worker